Three new COVID-19 cases at Allred Prison

-WICHITA FALLS, Texas (TNN) - One new employee and two new offenders at Allred Prison have tested positive for COVID-19, according to the Texas Department of Criminal Justice COVID-19 Case Tracker.

-This brings the total number of employee cases up to 35 with 11 of them recovering.
-There have also been 27 offender cases at the prison with nine of them recovering.
+This brings the total number of employee cases up to 38 with 17 of them making recoveries.
+There have also been 29 offender cases at the prison with 14 of them recovering.

 Coronavirus coverage: